Outlook Email Report Template 7

 Conversion from previous versions

-might affect current users.
+may affect current users.

 global variables differently: